grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 [//]: # (### Percy walks up the exchange floor: description)

 The welded steel plating of the docking bay tube extended ten meters or so beyond the dock office and marked the end of the docking bay, where it was set into the sea mount.
 Just beyond the dock office the tube angled upwards, and Percy had to walk up a steep ramp.
 Then the tube narrowed to five or six meters and passed through a thick bulkhead with a large watertight door that could be closed by massive hydraulics.
 Most unpressurized underwater docks had some kind of system like this.
 Small leaks on the docks could be repaired while pumps moved the water out.
 But if something major happened --- say, a docked submarine ripping away, leaving a giant hole in the dock --- this door could be closed, divers could go in and make repairs, and they could then blow the water out of the dock with a high pressure air system.
 Of course, that would not save anyone trapped on the other side of the door when it closed, or keep any open cargo holds in docked subs from flooding.
 These underwater docks were in fact incredibly dangerous, and the stories of failures --- more numerous than anyone would care to admit --- were the stuff of submariners' nightmares.
-The repressed fear of a dock failure was an odd sense for a seagoing person like Captain Percy, since traditionally ports were associated with safety for ships.
+The repressed fear of a dock failure was an odd sense for a seagoing person like Percy, since traditionally ports were associated with safety for ships.

 A little farther up the ramp from the watertight bulkhead, the steel plating ended where it was riveted and sealed into the raw rock of the seamount.
 The space widened here.
 This whole part of the depot was hollowed out of the underground stone and the walls were left as raw, cut rock.
 In places, the lines of drill holes could still be seen, where explosives had been placed to more quickly open spaces for the chamber during its construction.
 This was all pretty unusual and expensive.
 Most depots with an underwater dock kept the underground construction to a minimum and moved as much of the operation to the surface as was practical.
 Percy guessed there must be the discreet funding of some Authority behind this place.

 The upward slope became less dramatic, just a slight ramp.
 But the ramp was maintained for an obvious reason: few underground spaces were totally dry and this one was not an exception.
 The ramp slowly drained a fetid and oily moisture down the middle of the open space of the upper parts of the depot.
 And the water carried along with it the accumulated grime of a working floor of industrial and commercial projects: metal shavings, coffee grounds, oils and solvents, random bits of floating garbage, and, of course, urine.
 It was all collected at the bottom of the ramp in a sluiceway covered by a choked and rusting grating that was supposed to keep any of this stuff from running farther down to the docking bay.

-The wet grit ground under the hard soles of Captain Percy's boots as she made her way up the length of the merchant exchange floor, stepping around the places where oil or garbage had pooled on the uneven rock.
+The wet grit ground under the hard soles of Percy's boots as she made her way up the length of the merchant exchange floor, stepping around the places where oil or garbage had pooled on the uneven rock.

 The main hall was lit by bright bars of harsh light overhead, which illuminated the middle of the space fairly well.
 The center of the entire length of the hall was being used for the activities that required the most space: stacks of wooden crates containing cargo that was being actively exchanged, repairs on large metal machines that were in some places slung from the ceiling by heavy chain, and the parked heavy equipment used to move all this tonnage up and down the space.